Janakpuri

-Janak Puri is an affluent neighborhood in the South West district of Delhi, India.
+Janakpuri is an affluent neighborhood in the South West district of Delhi, India.
 It is located near the Delhi Cantonment area and is accessible by road and Delhi Metro via multiple lines as well as train because of its nearest railway station at Delhi Cantonment.

 Locality

-Janak Puri was planned as the largest residential colony Asia in late 1960s and has a large number of parks in each pocket of the locality and is a well structured city.
-The Janak Puri District Park, in the middle of the Colony, is a managed green land-mass.
+Janakpuri was planned as the largest residential colony in Asia in late 1960s and has a large number of parks in each pocket of the locality and is a well structured city.
+The Janakpuri District Park is a managed green land-mass.

-It was built on the acquired lands of the Possangipur village.
+It was built on the acquired lands.

-The present geographical structure of the Janak Puri constituency came into existence in 2008 as a part of the implementation of the recommendations of the Delimitation Commission of India constituted in 2002.
+The present geographical structure of the Janakpuri constituency came into existence in 2008 as a part of the implementation of the recommendations of the Delimitation Commission of India constituted in 2002.

-The main commercial centre is the Janak Puri District Centre, which houses regional offices of companies and firms as well as shops selling food, apparel, handicrafts and jewellery.
+The main commercial centre is the Janakpuri District Centre, which houses regional offices of companies and firms as well as shops selling food, apparel, handicrafts and jewellery.
 A "crafts bazaar" within the complex sells handicrafts and home decor items.

-Janak Puri is a part of the South West Delhi Lok Sabha constituency along with nine other Vidhan Sabha segments.
-Shri Ashish Sood is the Member of the Legislative Assembly in the 8th Delhi Assembly from Janak Puri Assembly constituency.
+Janakpuri is a part of the South West Delhi Lok Sabha constituency along with nine other Vidhan Sabha segments.
+Shri Ashish Sood is the Member of the Legislative Assembly in the 8th Delhi Assembly from Janakpuri Assembly constituency.

-There are various religious places for worship in Janak Puri at A, B, C and D Block.
-Sanatan Dharam Mandir and Gurudwara are at Ram Mandir Marg as well as Sanatan Dharam Mandir, Arya Samaj Mandir, Gurudwara, Church are on the Dharam Marg.
+There are various religious places for worship in Janakpuri at blocks A, B, C and D. Sanatan Dharam Mandir and Gurudwara are at Ram Mandir Marg as well as Sanatan Dharam Mandir, Arya Samaj Mandir, Gurudwara, Church are on the Dharam Marg.

-Janak Puri is also popular for its weekly Saturday market which is one of the largest market organised on C4-B, C4-C, C4-D, C4-E, C4-F and C4-G as well as C3 Block on Ram Mandir Marg.
-It is a best place to visit and shopping.
+Janakpuri is also popular for its weekly Saturday market which is one of the largest markets organised on blocks C4-B, C4-C, C4-D, C4-E, C4-F and C4-G as well as C3 on Ram Mandir Marg.

-In Janak Puri, C3 Block has Cinepolis Cinema Hall, earlier known as Janak Cinema and in the B Block District Center, it has Innox Janak Palace Cinema Hall.
-District Center has a shopping mall and near to it there is a Unity One Shopping Mall.
-There are various commercial offices in the District Center and Unity One Mall.
-These are best place to visit and shopping.

-Hotels and restaurants are spread across Janak Puri.
-Hyatt Centric is near to Janak Puri West Metro Station.